Alabama vs Maryland Players to Watch - Second Round

 Maryland's Last Game

-Maryland won its previous game against West Virginia, 67-65, on Thursday.
-Julian Reese starred with 17 points, and also had nine boards and three assists.
+Maryland was victorious in its most recent game against West Virginia, 67-65, on Thursday.
+Julian Reese starred with 17 points, plus nine boards and three assists.

 |Name